 When a person enters our program, his or her need for detox is always assessed so that he or she can obtain the most effective care possible.
-Detox services at Keystone include beneficial support from our staff and the interventions required to get through the process of withdrawal safely.
-Our team of professionals monitor the health of each individual in detox, and supply the medical interventions required to make patients comfortable during this part of care.
-Substance abuse is not allowed at our center, so each individual who comes to us for care will not be able to continue his or her abuse of prescription drugs, however will be able to make strides towards sobriety.
+Our detox center includes beneficial support from our staff and the interventions required to get through the process of prescription drug withdrawal safely.
+Our team of professionals monitor the health of each individual in detox and supply the medical interventions required to make patients comfortable during this part of care.
+Substance abuse is not allowed at our detox center, so each individual who comes to us for care will not be able to continue his or her abuse of prescription drugs, however will be able to make strides towards sobriety.

 Long-Term Benefits of Detox for Prescription Medication Addiction